 6. Match the look & feel

 It is disruptive to the end-users when the analytics they are being provided within an application do not look like they belong.
 Like they were slapped together without caring how it looks.
-With white labeling embedded analytics capability, users won’t get distracted or even notice differences in your application, but instead focus on the value of data.
+With white-label embedded analytics capability, users won’t get distracted or even notice differences in your application but instead focus on the value of data.
 White labeling capabilities allow you to customize all UX elements (theming & styling, roundness vs squareness, dialogs, etc.) to match your brand experience.

 7. API-driven VS URL parameters

 Use a real SDK that’s made for developers.
-With it, you aren’t forced to simply embed iFrame’s in your application, and you aren’t forced to configure dashboards with a parameterized URL.
-Use real code, with real object and real properties.
+With it, you aren’t forced to simply embed iframes in your application, and you aren’t forced to configure dashboards with a parameterized URL.
+Use real code with real objects and real properties.

 - API-Driven approach to configuring dashboards.